-I work holistically with your body integrating various bodywork techniques with myofascial release or a soft tissue massage approach.
-I include a postural assessment, various bodywork techniques (as listed below) and plan rehabilitation/self-care for your body, if required.
+Working holistically with your body, integrating various bodywork techniques with myofascial release and soft tissue massage.
+A postural assessment is included in your session and a rehabilitation/self-care plan for your body, if required.

-I also have regular clients who feel physically o.k but just want a relaxing massage to de-stress and reset the mind- its important to remember that we don’t always have to feel “broken” in order to look after ourselves.
+I also have regular clients who just want a relaxing massage, to prevent old injuries from coming back, to de-stress and reset the mind- its important to remember that we don’t always have to feel “broken” in order to look after ourselves.

 MYOFASCIAL RELEASE (MFR):